scrapinghub/number-parser/README.rst

 Usage
 =====

-The library provides two major APIs which corresponds to the two common use-cases.
+The library provides two major APIs which corresponds to the following two common usages.

-1. Identifying the numbers in a text string, converting them to corresponding numeric values and returning the new string, while ignoring non-numeric words.
+1. Identifying the numbers in a text string, converting them to corresponding numeric values while ignoring non-numeric words.
 2. Converting a single number written in words to it's corresponding integer.